aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmldocument/save/_index.md

 ---
-title: Save
+title: HTMLDocument.Save
 second_title: Aspose.HTML for .NET API Reference
-description: Saves the document to a local file specified by url.
-All resources used in this document will be saved into an adjacent folder whose name will be constructed as output_file_name  _files.
+description: HTMLDocument method.
+Saves the document to a local file specified by url.
+All resources used in this document will be saved into an adjacent folder whose name will be constructed as output_file_name  _files
 type: docs
 weight: 130
 url: /net/aspose.html/htmldocument/save/